 Just like the GPUs, you can also check out the ranking of Mobile SOCs here.

 Our score does not increase linearly with performance improvement.
-A GPU with the score 115 is not 15% faster than the GPU with a score of 100.
+A GPU with a score of 115 is not 15% faster than the GPU with a score of 100.
 The performance difference could be a lot more than 15%.

 The difference in our scores is based on the perceived difference in real-world gaming.